Grove City’s Beggar’s Night will be held 6-8 p.m., Thursday, Oct. 31. The Grove City Division of Police reminds

 - Never go into the home of a stranger, even if invited inside for a treat.

 - If there is no sidewalk, stay as far left on the roadway as possible facing traffic.

-- Parents should sort and check treats in a well-lit area before they are eaten.
+- Parents should sort and check treats in a well-lit area.

-- Throw away any candy or food that is not wrapped and sealed by a candy or food company.
+- Throw away any candy or food that is not wrapped and sealed by a food company.
 Carefully check all wrappers for signs of tampering.

 - Always wash and cut open fruit before taking a bite.

 - If any harmful items are found, notify the Grove City Division of Police immediately at 614-277-1710.

-Parents might also consider visiting Grove City’s safe alternative to Trick-or-Treat, Boo on Broadway, from 6-8 p.m., Wednesday, Oct.
+Parents might also consider visiting Grove City’s safe alternative to Trick-or-Treat, Boo Off Broadway, 6-8 p.m., Thursday, Oct.
 31 in Town Center.
 This annual family-friendly event allows children to dress in costume and safely collect candy and other goodies from area business owners.